lo-maxwell/react-virtual-garden/design-doc.md

   * Icon - String (Emoji)
   * Type - String (Placed, Inventory)
   * Subtype - String (Plant, Decoration, Ground, Seed, HarvestedItem, Blueprint)
-  * BasePrice - Value for selling to the shop.
+  * Value - Value for selling to the shop.
 Shop sells back items for BasePrice * multiplier.
   * TransformId - Int -- Seed -> plant, plant -> ground (+ generate a harvested item in inventory), ground -> ground, blueprint -> decoration, decoration -> ground (+ generate a blueprint item in inventory)

 ### PlacedItem
   * Placed in individual plots
   * ItemData - ItemTemplate
   * Status - String?
 Enum? -- Various statuses like alive, dead, needs watering, not sure yet
-  * React Component - Clickable button that displays the icon, onClick = bring up selection menu to harvest/move/remove etc

 ### Plant
   * Extends PlacedItem, can be harvested to turn the plot into ground, and place a harvestedItem into inventory.
-  * EndGrowTime - DateTime -- Determines if the plant is harvestable or not
+  * GrowTime - Number of seconds that have to pass since the plantTime for this plant to be harvested
-  * Specific selection of icons to represent plants
+  * BaseExp - Exp value for harvesting, unique to plants

 ### Decoration
   * Extends PlacedItem, can be moved, can be removed to turn the plot into ground, and place a blueprint into inventory.
-  * Specific selection of icons to represent decorations

 ### EmptyItem (Ground)
   * Extends PlacedItem
-  * Specific selection of icons to represent dirt/ground/water
+  * The default item to represent a blank plot

 ### InventoryItem
   * Held in inventory
   * ItemData - ItemTemplate
   * Quantity - Number of this item owned
-  * React Component - Clickable button that displays the icon, onClick = bring up selection menu to buy/sell/place etc

 ### Seed
   * Extends InventoryItem, creates a plant upon being placed
-  * Specific selection of icons to represent seeds

 ### HarvestedItem
   * Extends InventoryItem, cannot be planted, only sold
-  * Same selection of icons as plants

 ### Blueprint
   * Extends InventoryItem, creates a decoration upon being placed

-  * Specific selection of icons to represent decorations
+### ItemStore
+  * ItemList - Array of InventoryItems

 ### Inventory
-  * Tied to a specific user
+  * Extends ItemStore, tied to a specific user
   * UserId - String
   * Gold - Int
-  * ItemList - Array of InventoryItems
-  * React Component - Header + Item List

 ### Store
-  * Global list of items that can be bought by players.
+  * Extends ItemStore, Global list of items that can be bought by players.
 Stores rotate, so we need multiple instances.
   * StoreId - Number
   * StoreName - String
-  * CostMultiplier - float -- the shop sells items for higher than their resale price.
-  * ItemList - Array of InventoryItems
-  * React Component - Header + Item List
+  * BuyMultiplier - Number - cost to buy from store
+  * SellMultiplier - Number - money gained from selling to store
+  * UpgradeMultiplier - Number - cost to upgrade garden (special action)

 ### User
   * Username - String